-So come along if you’re interested in learning how to display your puzzle or how to keep it stored away safely!
+So come along if you’re interested in learning how to display or keep your jigsaw puzzle stored away safely!

 How to glue a puzzle